husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 From within the game, it might not show in the **Select Server** list, instead click the **Add server** button and type in the address `IP_ADDRESS:2456` (Using the IP address from[Configuring the Network and firewall rules](###-Configuring-the-Network-and-firewall-rules))

 More information can be found in the attached Readme.md file and can be viewed with `cat ~/Readme.md`

+# Updating the Valheim Server
+Whenever the Valheim client updates, the server also needs to be updated.
+To do this, log onto the VM then run the command `valheim_server update`
+This will stop the running server and update the server files.
+Once done, you must start the server using `valheim_server update`